wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [DMT - Dead Money Tweaks - Complete Overhaul](https://www.nexusmods.com/newvegas/mods/72139) - A complete overhaul of the Dead Money DLC including rebalancing, new gear, new weapons, and new enemies.
 Intended to be a pseudo-RPG-survival horror experience and inspired by Resident Evil.
 - Please review the mod page requirements and patch availability carefully.

-[EDGE - Early Decisions and Gameplay Enhancement](https://www.nexusmods.com/newvegas/mods/74921) - A complete overhaul of TTW, particularly focused on enhancing engagement and variety in DC’s early game.

 [JER - Just Enough Realism](https://www.nexusmods.com/newvegas/mods/69407) - A TTW wide rebalance mod.
 - Requires both the main file and the TTW patch provided on the main mod page.
 - Would <u>ONLY</u> recommend using this mod in conjunction with [Sweet's JER Patch](https://www.nexusmods.com/newvegas/mods/83034), paying special attention to [Sweet's specified load order](https://pastebin.com/NKbhdHSn) in relation to her other overhaul mods.